-Convert Scanned PDF Documents to Text with Google OCR - Digital Inspiration
+Convert Scanned PDF Documents to Text with Google OCR

 Create a folder in your website (say abc.com/pdf) and upload all the PDF images to that folder.
 Now create a public web page that links to all the PDF files.
 Wait for the Google bots to spider your stuff.

-Once done, type the query “site:abc.com/pdf filetype:pdf” to see the PDF documents as HTML.
+Once done, type the query “site.com/pdf filetype” to see the PDF documents as HTML.